 What is the Pulse Score?

 The Pulse Score is an engagement metric that reflects all activities a member has done over the past 90 days.
-It consolidates activities from both your community (reactions, replies, messages) and external platforms like LinkedIn, GitHub, webinars, based on the integrations you’ve connected to Conquest.Tracking engagement beyond the community provides a more accurate view of a member’s engagement - not just within your community, but also with your company.
+It consolidates activities from both your community (reactions, replies, messages) and external platforms like LinkedIn, GitHub, webinars, based on the integrations you’ve connected to Conquest.
+The Pulse Score serves as the foundation for determining Member Level, providing a clear understanding of your community’s dynamics.
+The higher a member’s Pulse Score, the higher their Member Level, indicating deeper engagement.
+Find out more about Member Level.Calculation

 The Pulse Score is calculated based on all activities listed in Activity Type and is recalculated every hour to provide the most accurate engagement data.
 Find out more about Activity Type.
 It represents the sum of a member’s activities over the last 90 days, multiplied by the score assigned to each activity.
 Formula : Pulse Score = Sum of (Number of activities × Score per Activity Type)